GMAT or GRE: Which One Should You Take?

 What Schools Say

 Patrick Perrella, Director of MBA Career Development at the University of Notre Dame's Medoza Business School, was quoted in 2015 as saying, "We see a large number of consulting companies, some investment banks, and a couple of corporations all looking at both GMAT and MBA GPAs."
-He goes on to clarify, "These companies are looking for a sustained record of academic excellence."
+He went on to clarify, "These companies are looking for a sustained record of academic excellence."